MicrosoftDocs/fabric-docs/docs/includes/github-prereqs.md

 ### Fabric prerequisites

-To access the Git integration feature, you need one of the following:
+To access the Git integration feature, you need a [Fabric capacity](/fabric/enterprise/licenses#capacity).

-- [Power BI Premium license](/power-bi/enterprise/service-premium-what-is).
-A Power BI premium license supports all Power BI items only.
-- [Fabric capacity](/fabric/enterprise/licenses#capacity).
 A Fabric capacity is required to use all supported Fabric items.
 If you don't have one yet, [sign up for a free trial](/fabric/get-started/fabric-trial).
+Customers that already have a [Power BI Premium capacity](/power-bi/enterprise/service-premium-what-is), can use that capacity, but keep in mind that [certain Power BI SKUs only support Power BI items](/fabric/enterprise/license#capacity).

 In addition, the following [tenant switches](/fabric/admin/about-tenant-settings) must be enabled from the Admin portal: